thecodeteam/heliosburn/docs/api/session.md

 #### Request Body

-JSON input that contains a Test Plan representation with the following elements:
+JSON input that contains a Session representation with the following elements:

 | Element | Description |
 |---|---|